kschulst/baptize/README.md

   Commands:

     run         construct a name based on the current active naming convention - default if no command specified add         add a new naming convention
-    update      reload naming convention(s) from URL it was installed at nc          specify naming convention to use (if multiple available) help [cmd]  display help for [cmd]
+    update      reload naming convention(s)
+    nc          set naming convention to use (if multiple available) help [cmd]  display help for [cmd]

   Active naming convention: my-aws-naming-convention